-The procedure for taking CoG measurements differs slightly in each previous study on fricative PoA.
+The procedure for taking CoG measurements differs slightly in each of the previous studies on fricative PoA.
 Our procedure most closely follows that of Kemp (2011).
 All CoG measurements were taken in Praat with the default spectrogram settings.
-The procedure was as follows: in order to limit co-articulation effects, the spectral slice was taken 0.0075 seconds after the vowel for a duration of 0.05 seconds.14 The lenited /k/ fricatives are not of the same duration as non-lenited fricatives and therefore we could not use a spectral slice of 0.2 seconds (which Kemp 2011 used).
+The procedure was as follows: in order to limit co-articulation effects the spectral slice was taken 0.0075 seconds after the vowel for a duration of 0.05 seconds.
+The lenited /k/ fricatives are not of the same duration as non-lenited fricatives and therefore we could not use a spectral slice of 0.2 seconds (which Kemp 2011 used).
 The CoG measurement was calculated from this spectral slice by Praat with a power of 1 or weighted by an absolute spectrogram.
-As in previous studies, the raw CoG measurements were not consistent across speakers.
+These measurements were then recorded for each informant.
+As was found in previous studies, the raw CoG measurements were not consistent across speakers.
 In order to ensure that specific informant measurements and the specific vocal tract differences are not responsible for statistical significance, we have normalised the CoG measurements.

-Vowel normalisation is a commonly used procedure in acoustic analyses in order to ensure that measurements can be comparable, as gender and speakerspecific vocal tract differences are known to affect vowel formant measurements.
-On the other hand, consonant acoustic measurements are rarely normalised, despite the fact that many of those measurements will be influenced by vocal tract configurations in a similar way; notable exceptions are Hay & Maclagan (2010) and Drager & Hay (2010).
+Vowel normalisation is a commonly used procedure in acoustic analyses in order to ensure that vowel measurements can be comparable, as gender and speaker-specific vocal tract differences are known to affect the vowel formant measurements.
+On the other hand, consonant acoustic measurements are rarely normalised, despite the fact that many of those measurements will be influenced by vocal tract configurations in a similar way to vowels; notable exceptions are Hay & Maclagan (2010) and Drager & Hay (2010).
 The lack of previous work on consonant normalisation means that there is no standard method for normalising consonant measurements.
-We used a model similar to the one in Hay & Maclagan (2010).
+For the present purposes, we used a model similar to the one used in Hay & Maclagan (2010) to normalise our CoG measurements.